Adam Rosales: Cleveland Indians

-On March 27, 2018, Rosales signed a minor league deal with the Cleveland Indians.
-The Indians purchased Rosales's contract on September 4, 2018.
-He appeared in 13 games for the Indians, hitting .211 with 1 HR and 2 RBI.
-He was granted free agency on October 29, 2018.
+On March 27, 2018, Rosales signed a minor league contract with the Cleveland Indians.
+The Indians purchased Rosales's contract on September 4.
+He appeared in 13 games for the Indians, hitting .211 with one home run and two RBI.
+He was granted free agency on October 29.

 Minnesota Twins

 On February 8, 2019, Rosales signed a minor league deal with the Twins that included an invitation to spring training.
-He was released on March 22, 2019.
-He re-signed with the Twins on March 26, and opened the season with the AAA Rochester Red Wings.
+He was released on March 22, but re-signed with the Twins on March 26, and opened the season with the Triple–A Rochester Red Wings.

-Second stint with Cleveland
+Cleveland Indians (second stint)

-On May 4, 2019, Rosales was traded from the Minnesota Twins to the Cleveland Indians.
-The Twins organization received cash in return from the Indians for that deal, as Rosales was immediately sent to Triple-A Columbus after the deal went through.
+On May 4, 2019, Rosales was traded to the Cleveland Indians in exchange for cash considerations.
+In 56 games for the Triple—A Columbus Clippers, he batted .215/.270/.360 with seven home runs and 19 RBI.
+Rosales elected free agency following the season on November 4.

-Post playing career
+Post–playing career

 On November 5, 2019, Rosales was hired by the Oakland Athletics as a minor league coach.

+Prior to the 2024 season, he was named the hitting coach for the rookie–level Arizona Complex League Athletics.